Key Country Facts

 The capital of Turkmenistan is Ashgabat.
-There are approximately 5.2 million people living here (as of 2016).
+There are approximately 6 million people living here.
 The official language of Turkmenistan is Turkmen, and the majority of Turkmens practice Islam.
 Major exports of Turkmenistan are gas, crude oil, petrochemicals, textiles, and cotton fiber.

 Truly one of the most enjoyable unique places that I’ve visited.
 From their Turkish heritage, the Turkmen are incredibly hospitable, most likely stemming from their nomadic days.

 Driving down Ashgabat’s streets was one of the most surreal experience of my life.
 In the “new” part of town, 20-30 story towers line both sides of their wide city streets and are white– and I don’t mean all the same.
 All have white marble exteriors and green roofs.
 The government mandates that all buildings be built this way in order to reduce the city’s temperature.
 However, I suspect this is less about temperature than it is about conformity and uniformity.
 My comments shouldn’t be misunderstood because Ashgabat is brilliant– just a bit odd.
 Its streets are kept spotlessly clean by crews of cleaning trucks and armies of babushkas.
 The monuments are many, as are the parks and water fountains.
 But all lack one thing: people.
 In the two days I visited Asgabat I was the only “tourist” looking person I saw in the entire city.